 - You’ve merged or acquired.

-Before you start a rebrand, take time to identify and articulate your core, including:
+Tip: Before you start a rebrand, take time to identify and articulate your Brand Heart, including your:

 - Purpose: Why do you exist?